metabase/metabase/docs/developers-guide/driver-changelog.md

   were dependent on `:foreign-keys`.
 If your driver does support `:left-join` also remapping and implicit joins tests will run on it.

+- `:parameterized-sql` feature was added to distinguish drivers that are not capable of that in tests.
+Currently that is `:sparksql`.

 ## Metabase 0.50.0

 - The Metabase `metabase.mbql.*` namespaces have been moved to `metabase.legacy-mbql.*`.
 You probably didn't need to